ChristianShada/Kickstarter-analysis/README.md

 #### Analysis
 &emsp;&emsp;&emsp;&emsp;&emsp;While this seems like it would be a simple task, identifying lines and lines of data would take nearly a month to identify trends and patterns.
 With the ability to look at these through different lenses based on excel rules/arguments, I was able to easily identify my conclusion with more confidence through utilizing the graphic displays.
 #### Challenges
-&emsp;&emsp;&emsp;&emsp;&emsp;One of the largest challenges that I had going into it was the =countifs in Excel.
-It took me quite the while to understand those.
+&emsp;&emsp;&emsp;&emsp;&emsp;One of the largest challenges that I had going into it was the countifs fucntion in Excel.
+It took me quite the while to understand the concept.
+My biggest resource was checking in with my peers and closely after was the aforementioned Google-Fu and YouTube.
+This helped me understand the logic behind what I needed to be looking for.
+When I finally got it I threw my hands in the air and I had to tell my wife about it.
+Teaching it to her really solidified the idea.
+Another challenge for me was listneing to others get ahead whilst still working on this Module.
+I like to be ahead of the game.
+I pride myself on it.
+After stepping away from the computer for a little bit, I was able to realize that we all go at different paces and that there is a great support system in place for me and I can acess that at any time.
+## Results
+### Two conclusions are made about the Theater Outcomes by Launch Date
+### One conclusion is mad about the Outcomes base on Goals
+### There is a summary of the limitations of the dataset, and there is a recommnedation for additional tables or graphs.